 When you're focused on cutting calories and dropping maximum pounds safely in two months, choose filling, nutritionally dense foods that are low in calories.
-High-fiber foods, such as watery vegetables and whole grains, replace refined -- or white-flour -- grains and processed snacks.
+Opt for high-fiber foods, such as watery vegetables and whole grains, instead of refined — or white-flour — grains and processed snacks.

 Vegetables fill you up with few calories per serving.
 Whole grains also have proven weight-loss benefits.
-Women who followed a low-calorie diet that included 480 calories from whole grains lost more fat in 12 weeks than those who also followed a low-calorie diet but with 480 calories from refined-flour grains, reported a 2012 study published in the Journal of Nutrition.
-Choose brown rice over white, oatmeal instead of white toast or quinoa over white pasta.
+Women who followed a low-calorie diet that included 480 calories from whole grains lost more fat in 12 weeks than those who also followed a low-calorie diet but with 480 calories from refined-flour grains, reported an April 2012 study published in the Journal of Nutrition.

-A study in the 2012 issue of the British Journal of Nutrition suggests that at least 0.55 gram of protein per pound of body weight daily best supports weight loss.
-Quality sources include grilled chicken breast, tuna canned in water, tofu, flank steak, eggs and white-meat pork.
+A study in the August 2012 issue of the British Journal of Nutrition suggests that at least 0.55 grams of protein per pound of body weight daily best supports weight loss.
+So for example, if you weigh 175 pounds, you'll want to aim for about 96 grams of protein daily.

 Commit to Physical Activity

 Becoming more physically active all day long helps you burn more calories, so a deficit is easier to maintain.
 Do more household chores, climb stairs instead of riding the escalator and walk the dog.